 Mission: Homes for america, inc. Was incorporated for the purpose of developing and preserving housing for low and moderate income households and special needs populations.

-see schedule o homes for america, inc. Is the sole member of homes for bridgeville, llc, which is included herein.
-Homes for bridgeville, llc, a 50-unit apartment community, has service and program accomplishments serving its families that consist of, an afterschool homework club, grab & go summer feeding program, english as second language classes, summer camp with transportation, monthly mobile food pantry, quarterly health and wellness screenings provided by la red, monthly health presentations and assistance with health insurance, computer access with high speed internet, quarterly resident meetings, budgeting classes, tax preparation help, translation services, nutrition classes, community beautification projects, movie nights, social and holiday functions.
+see schedule o homes for america, is the sole member of homes for bridgeville, llc, which is included herein.
+Homes for bridgeville, llc, a 50-unit apartment community, has service and program accomplishments serving its families that consist of an afterschool homework club, grab & go summer feeding program, english as second language classes, summer camp with transportation, monthly mobile food pantry, and quarterly health and wellness education.
+A computer lab is available to residents and public transportation is available for those qualifying for the service.